aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFilterCollection/_index.md

 ## PivotFilterCollection class

-Represents a collection of all the PivotFilter objects
+Represents a collection of all the PivotFilters.

 ```go